 Of course, there are two central second hands (one blued and one in rose gold to make them easier to read) because this is a split-seconds chronograph, which is capable of counting to separate events.

 The 49 mm round case is made of platinum.
 There is so much platinum here that it tips the scales at around 165 grams!

 And here comes the bad news.

-The Germans plan to sell this beautiful timepiece at a price of €197,500, VAT not included.
+The German artisans plan to sell this beautiful timepiece at a price of €197,500, VAT not included.